-All staff are aware of the school policy for Online-Safety which sets out our expectations relating to:

-- Creating a safer online learning environment, - Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking,

-- Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images. - > Use of camera equipment, including smart phones. - > What steps to take if there are concerns and where to go for help. - Staff use of social media as set out in the Staff Code of Conduct. - 14.1.
-Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures. - 14.2.
-School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation. - 14.3.
-Pupils, staff and parents/carers are supported to understand the risks posed by: - the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams. - 14.4.
-Name of school have online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material. - 17.5 School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 17.6 We have a separate Mobile Phone Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
-This includes sanctions which will be applied when these boundaries are not adhered to. - 17.7 Visitors to our school are respectfully requested to turn all mobile devices off. - 17.8 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 17.9 All staff receive awareness training in order to understand the risks children are exposed to.
+- 17.1.
+All staff are aware of the school policy for Online-Safety which sets out our expectations relating to: - Creating a safer online learning environment, - Giving everyone the skills, knowledge and understanding to help children stay safe on-line, question the information they are accessing and support the development of critical thinking, - Inspiring safe and responsible use of mobile technologies, to combat behaviours on-line which may make pupils vulnerable, including the sending of nude or semi-nude images. - Use of camera equipment, including smart phones. - What steps to take if there are concerns and where to go for help. - > Staff use of social media as set out in the Staff Code of Conduct. - 17.2.
+Cyber-bullying by children, via texts, social media and emails, will be treated as seriously as any other type of bullying and will be managed through our antibullying procedures. - 17.3.
+School are aware of the risks posed by children in the online world; in particular non-age appropriate content linked to self-harm, suicide, grooming and radicalisation. - 17.4.
+Pupils, staff and parents/carers are supported to understand the risks posed by: - the CONTENT accessed by pupils - their CONDUCT on-line - who they have CONTACT within the digital world - COMMERCE risks such as online gambling, inappropriate advertising, phishing and or financial scams. - 17.5.
+Lent Rise School have online filtering and monitoring systems in place to ensure children are safeguarded from potentially harmful online material.
+These systems are regularly monitored. - 17.5 School will follow the advice as given by the government, to advise and support children with any online learning taking place at home to ensure this is done so safely. - 17.6 We have a separate Online Safety Policy which sets out the acceptable use of mobile technologies by pupils whilst onsite.
+This includes sanctions which will be applied when these boundaries are not adhered to.

+- 17.7 Visitors to our school are respectfully requested to turn all mobile devices off. - 17.8 Staff use of mobile technology whilst on site is set out in the Staff Code of Conduct. - 17.9 All staff receive online awareness training in order to understand the risks children are exposed to.
+On induction and at least once per academic year.

-15. Sending nude or semi-nude images
+18. Sending nude or semi-nude images